borkdude/advent-of-cljc/README.md

 ## Why the name?

 Because it sounds better than Advent of CLJC.
-And because the solutions are optionally checked with [speculative](https://github.com/slipset/speculative).
+And because the solutions can be optionally checked with [speculative](https://github.com/slipset/speculative).

 ## Contribute